×

 October 3, 2025

-This is the promise of cross-docking.
+That's the promise of cross-docking.

-Cross-Docking: Defining a just-in-time logistics strategy
+Cross-Docking: Defining a Lean Logistics Strategy

-The product only “crosses the dock”.
+The product is just "crossing the dock".

 The different forms of cross-docking